 Flat cut letters

 Flat cut letters are individually cut out from sheets of substrates.
-Commonly manufactured on CNC routers, water jet, and laser cutters.
+Commonly shaped on CNC routers, as well as laser and water jet cutters.

-Often, they adhere directly to a smooth surface.
-Or protruding from the surface with studs, rods, or packers.
+Often, flat cuts adhere directly to a smooth surface.
+Or protrude from the surface with studs, rods, or packers.

 - Aluminium sheets are available from less than one millimetre thick.
 Aluminium is non-corrosive and is a sensible choice for marine environments.
 Aluminium’s key benefit is its strength in comparison to its weight.
 Flat-cut aluminium letters are often spray painted or powder coated.
 They can also be covered with vinyl.

 - Aluminium composite is typically three millimetres thick.
 The substrate has a dense plastic core, sandwiched with very thin aluminium.
 Available in a limited selection of factory finish colours with options of brushed and metallic effects, aluminium composite can also be painted or covered with vinyl.
-Compared to other substrates, it’s more cost efficient and suitable for exterior environments.
+Compared to other substrates, it’s more cost efficient with most a/c materials suitable for exterior environments.

 - Brass holds well in most exterior environments.
 It’ll turn darker over time but will not corrode.
 Preferable for coastal environments, brass lettering can also be lacquered to extend its lustre.

-- Copper is similar to brass but not as solid.
+- Copper is similar to brass but not as robust.
 Exposed copper in exterior conditions will also darken over time and can be lacquered to prevent the metal patina.
-Alternatively, mirrored finish vinyl can be applied to the face of other substrates to mimic a copper finish.
+Alternatively, mirrored finish vinyl is applied to the face of other substrates to mimic a copper finish.